Michaeltrinity/Michaeltrinity/README.md

 - [AWS Cloud Tutorials on Medium](https://medium.com/@michaeltrinity/aws-cloud-tutorials)

 ## 🎯 What I'm Currently Learning
-- Diving deeper into MLOps
+- Diving deeper into AI
-- Exploring the latest trends in vulnerability management
+- Exploring the latest trends in cloud security
-- Enhancing my expertise in cybersecurity, particularly detection & response
+- Enhancing my expertise in cloud security

 ## 📝 Let's Connect!
 Feel free to connect with me for collaborations, job opportunities, or anything tech-related.